paragnairdev/paragnairdev.github.io/_posts/2021-01-16-angular-aws-codebuild-playing-nice.md

 ```

 What we are saying here is
-* We have one more browser which is a headless browser.
+* We have one more browser, which is a custom launcher, which in turn is a headless browser.
 * We want to increase all the timeouts so the process waits longer for all the tests to complete (If you have very limited tests, the defaults will be fine, but good to increase these anyway).
 * The new headless browser we have added should run in a `no-sandbox` mode.
 * We are specifying a remote debugging port as without this, Google Chrome exits immediately.